EVS cuts 2014 revenue guidance

 It also said its operating expenses would increase by between 10 and 13 percent, down from an initial guidance of 10 to 15 percent.

-EVS said its order book at the end of August stood at 40.9 million euros (32.53 million pounds), down from the 44.9 million euros at the end of May and 15.5 percent higher than in the same period last year.
+EVS said its order book at the end of August stood at 40.9 million euros ($54.0 million), down from the 44.9 million euros at the end of May and 15.5 percent higher than in the same period last year.